GIJack/disk-image-scripts/docs/template.rc format spec.md

 The following keys are used to describe and control system behavior and
 configuration:

+IMGSIZE			Size in Megabytes of initial system install.
+This needs
+			to be big enough to accomidate base system install.
+			However, the final image will be shrunk to smallest size before export.

 FILESYSTEM		For future compatibility.
 Only EXT4 is supported and
 			only EXT4 will be used